 Overall, snoring and alcohol consumption are related in the way that alcohol can make your body more prone to snoring through muscle relaxation and a deeper sleep.
+You are likely to increase snoring after drinking.
 While it may be difficult giving up your night cap, there are certainly benefits to limiting alcohol consumption before bed time.
 Instead, researchers indicate it is better to incorporate more natural relaxation techniques in your sleep routine in order to prepare your body and mind for rest.
 Instead of consuming alcohol try taking a warm bath or reading a good buck.
-As far as liquids, water is the number one bed time choice to help keep your body hydrated which can also reduce snoring.
+As far as liquids, water is the number one bed time choice.

-While being drunk can be dangerous it is important to cut out alcohol as much as possible if snoring is a problem.
-You should at least try to cut back on the amount of alcohol you are consuming and try to drink it earlier in the evening.
-It is suggested to not drink any alcohol four hours prior to bed time.
-You should be drinking more water or rinse with a mouth wash to remove the residue that alcohol leaves behind.
+Cutting out alcohol completely may not be an option that you want to choose.
+Instead, you should at least try to cut back on the amount of alcohol you are consuming and try to drink it earlier in the evening.
+It is suggested to not drink any alcohol one hour prior to bed time.
+You should also drink water or rinse with a mouth wash to remove the residue that alcohol leaves behind.
 This may help to limit the drying effects that alcohol may have on your throat.
 Alcohol can greatly influence your sleeping pattern and will increase the likeliness and loudness of your snoring capability.